fabianaschneck/my_site/content/home/gallery/index.md

 weight = 100  # Order that this section will appear.

 title = "Images"
-subtitle = "Pictures from field work, lab experiments and our team"
+subtitle = "Pictures from field work, lab experiments and our team in action"

 [design.background]